jrief/django-angular/docs/integration.rst

 	request.is_ajax()

 would return ``False``, even for perfectly valid Ajax requests.
-Thus, if you use AngularJS version 1.1.x, add the following statement during module instantiation:
+Thus, if you use AngularJS version 1.1.x or later, add the following statement during module instantiation:

 .. code-block:: javascript